mpal15/hospitalapi/README.md

 - /reports/:status → List all the reports of all the patients filtered by a specific status
 - Decide the fields and schemas on your own, smartly
 - Decide which routes need to be protected by authentication
+# How to install and run?
+   Clone this project
+   Start by installing npm and mongoDB if you don't have them already.
+   Run the Mongo Server.
+   Navigate to Project Directory by : cd Hospital-API run following commands :
+     npm install
+     npm start or node index.js
+##GUI